tpbrighton/docker-wordpress/docs/04-server-setup.md

 Back on the server:

+> If a command asks you to retry as the root user or with the sudo command, try the command again but add the word
+> `sudo` at the beginning.

 1. Create a directory to hold the project, industry best practices suggest using `/srv` because this server will be serving a website: `sudo mkdir /srv`
 2. Make sure that the current user owns it: `sudo chown -R "$(whoami):$(whoami)" /srv`